 Graduates of the Program will be eligible to sit for the National Physical Therapist Examination (NPTE), successful completion of which is required by every state in the U.S. The NPTE has fixed testing dates each year.
 Licensure requirements vary by state.
-We strongly urge you to check the requirements for the specific state(s) in which you wish to practice, including contacting the applicable licensing board(s).
+Students are urged to check the requirements for the specific state(s) in which they wish to practice, including contacting the applicable licensing board(s).